-My motivation for starting this website is to have articles related to the two fields be widely available, rather than being limited to academics.
+My main motivation for starting this blog is to have the ideas in articles be widely available, rather than being limited to academics and researchers.
 Until I formally studied the theory of evolution, I had no interest in biology.
-Studying about digestive system, memorizing human anatomy and learning about reproduction… ew.
+Studying about the digestive system, memorizing human anatomy and learning about reproduction never held any appeal for me.
+I want to share my interest so people have a better understanding of how interesting these fields (Eco and Evol, and Higher Ed) can be

+Because I’ve done research in ecology, I could also go on for DAYS and PAGES about how amazing life in the field can be—hiking through mountains for days; getting ‘lost’ (my sense of direction is abysmal) and having to find our way back; watching a large female grasshopper start eating my field notebook when a male lands on top and starts mating with her; coming face to face with a black bear and her three cubs less than 20 ft away when I stood up to check what the thundering sound was; freezing in the cold when we misjudged the weather; trying to decipher our notes with the rain pouring down on us as we tried to collect sheep poo.
+Research and life in the field is so much more than what you imagine it could be when you take biology/ecology courses in school.
+Like I recently (last week) told my boyfriend, there is very little that’s better than going hiking, selecting a random spot, and just observing the area come alive once you’ve settled.

+I didn’t enjoy taking biology courses until sophomore year at university and I want to share it with people.

 As I’ve mentioned earlier, I could go on for DAYS, and PAGES about how many times, I’ve had a realization / reaffirmed my belief that biology is awesome.
 So, this is my attempt at restraining myself from fangirling over biology.
-Like I recently (last week) told my boyfriend, there is virtually nothing better than going hiking, selecting a random spot, and just observing the area come alive once you’ve been accepted.

-Learning about the theory of evolution and reading Darwin’s “On the origin of species” was the turning point for me.
-The world started to make sense.
-And I wanted to learn more—I wanted to understand it better.
-So, during undergrad, I took a field biology course and fell in love all over again.

-When we went to the field, I felt like my eyes were open for the first time.
-I finally saw the diversity in each tree; I saw how organisms interacted with each other; how organisms interacted with non-living things.
-I was hooked—the course was the bait and I was the lucky fish that got caught in it.
-I had a whole new appreciation for life.
-Isn’t it amazing how we’re all descendants from some single celled organisms?

-Anyway, so, I ended up working in conservation for a few years.
-Then, I started my second Masters’ at the University of Calgary.

-But, then I read about the theory of evolution, and then, I read Darwin’s ‘On the origin of species’… and well, there was no going back.
-I fell in love – the world started to make sense to me.
-Why we fight, why we sleep, why we love, why we do anything at all?
-All of this could be explained by the theory of evolution?
-I wanted to know more, I wanted to understand it better.
-So, I studied it.
-But, I fell deeper in love during undergrad, when I took a field biology course.
-If that course was the bait, I was the poor fish that got caught in it.
-I was hooked.

-We spend so much time indoors, trying to understand the world outside.
-So, when we went to the field, and actually got to see the diversity in organisms, how organisms interacted with each other, how organisms interacted with non-living things… well, let’s just say that

-Fastforward a few years and a couple of jobs later, I started my MSc degree at UofC.
-One of the conditions was a guaranteed funding… in the form of TAships.
-And I’d always thought I’d like to teach so I jumped at the opportunity.

 Research project in Cambodia

 Have you ever lived in a country where there is only one person who speaks the same language as you, and who also refuses to talk to you about anything other than work?
 Yep, that was my main experience during the research project.
 It… gave me a lot of time to reflect on my life choices, made me go on facebook and prepared me for COVID-19 social distancing (although, I’m living with my bf, who HAS to talk to me, so it’s actually pretty good all things considered!).